Battling addiction and ready for treatment?

 In both cases, the halfway house provides a structure for its residents.
-Halfway house staff helps recovering addicts and former inmates reintegrate back into society while living in a controlled environment.
+Halfway House staff helps recovering addicts and former inmates reintegrate into society while living in a controlled environment.

 The NIMBY Effect (Not In My Back Yard)

 Common concerns of communities about halfway houses usually stem from a fear of disruptive behavior, lowered property values, excess noise, or additional traffic.
-However, research shows that halfway houses are not disruptive to their communities and have little impact at all.
+However, research shows that halfway houses do not disrupt their communities and have little impact.

 How Effective Are Halfway Houses?